-Multidisciplinary care unites doctors from different disciplines to provide cancer patients with better treatment, better outcomes, fewer adverse events, shorter hospital stays and higher quality of life.
+Multidisciplinary care unites doctors from different disciplines to provide cancer patients better treatment outcomes, fewer adverse events, shorter hospital stays and higher quality of life.

 Multidisciplinary health care is an all-inclusive approach to managing patient health.
 It takes a more holistic approach to patient care that aims to treat the whole body and not just a single disease.

-This type of care is made possible when doctors from different areas of medicine hold regular meetings to discuss their patients’ care.
-The hospitals and cancer centers that encourage multidisciplinary team meetings tend to offer better overall care to people with cancer.
+This type of care is possible when doctors from different areas of medicine hold regular meetings to discuss their patients’ care.
+The centers that encourage multidisciplinary team meetings tend to offer better cancer care.

 Multidisciplinary care in hospital settings improves patient safety, survival and quality of life.
 Research reports the following benefits:

-A handful of small studies showed longer survival times for certain cancers, such as lung, ovarian and breast cancer, when multidisciplinary care was used.
+A handful of small studies showed longer survival times for certain cancers.
+These included lung, ovarian, colorectal, breast cancer and others.

-The term “multimodal therapy” is used when more than one treatment is combined to fight cancer.
-While clinical studies show the best results can only be achieved with a multimodal approach, the combination of treatments isn’t without risk.
+The term “multimodal therapy” applies when doctors combine more than one treatment to fight cancer.
+Studies show the best results can only be achieved with a multimodal approach, the combination of treatments isn’t without risk.

 One type of cancer treatment alone has the potential to harm.
 When two or more therapies are combined, the risk of harm increases.
 These aggressive treatments require doctors to keep a close watch over their patients.
-When the doctors administering these treatments meet to discuss how a patient is responding, they can collaborate to identify warning signs and maintain patient safety.
+When the doctors meet, they can collaborate to identify warning signs and maintain patient safety.

 A multidisciplinary health care team meets regularly to:

-Multidisciplinary meetings to discuss care for mesothelioma patients are generally held once a week for 30 minutes to an hour.
-Each mesothelioma case is carefully reviewed and treatment plans are modified as necessary to optimize patient care.
+Multidisciplinary meetings are generally held once a week for 30 minutes to an hour.
+Each mesothelioma case is carefully reviewed.
+Treatment plans are modified as necessary to optimize patient care.

-An oncologist, pulmonologist, radiologist, histopathologist, thoracic surgeon and specialized nurse are the most common members of a mesothelioma multidisciplinary team.
-A variety of other doctors, such as hematologists or palliative care specialists, may sit in on the meetings.
+A medical oncologist, radiation oncologist, pulmonologist, a diagnostic radiologist, pathologist, thoracic surgeon, dietitian and specialized nurse are the most common members of a mesothelioma multidisciplinary team.
+Hematologists or palliative care specialists may also join in the meetings.

 Surgeons give mesothelioma patients the greatest chance of long-term survival.
-Thoracic surgeons operate on pleural mesothelioma patients and general surgeons specializing in peritoneal malignancy operate on peritoneal mesothelioma patients.
-Surgeons can answer any questions you have about the risks and benefits of mesothelioma surgery.
+Thoracic surgeons operate on pleural mesothelioma patients.
+General surgeons specializing in peritoneal malignancy operate on peritoneal mesothelioma patients.
+Surgeons can answer any questions you have about the risks and benefits of surgery.

-Clinical oncologists or thoracic radiologists administer radiation therapy.
-Not everyone with mesothelioma receives radiation therapy, but some specialty centers report longer mesothelioma survival with IMRT radiation.
+Radiation oncologists or thoracic radiotherapists administer radiation therapy.
+Not everyone with mesothelioma receives radiation therapy.
+Some specialty centers report longer mesothelioma survival with IMRT radiation.

 Pathologists examine biopsy samples under a microscope to confirm a mesothelioma diagnosis.
-They sit in on meetings when a mesothelioma diagnosis is suspected, but not yet confirmed.
+They sit in on meetings when a diagnosis of mesothelioma has already been confirmed.
+They also participate in cases where mesothelioma may be a suspected but not yet officially confirmed.